wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 5.3.4 =
+* Fix: The slider revolution hack protection page would not fully generate the 'unlock email' form.

 = 5.3.3 =
 * Security fix.
 Thanks Matt B!
 * Changed what we consider to be private addresses to a smaller range of addresses.
 See current range at: http://docs.wordfence.com/en/How_Wordfence_handles_Private_Addresses